 MR. SECOND PERIOD

-He may have put up a league leading 40 goals this season, but over half the goals he scored this season were notched in the middle frame.
+But over half the goals he scored this season were in the middle frame.

 This season, Thunderbirds forward Lucas Theriault had 22 second period goals, which set the new team record for most goals scored in a second period during a regular season.